ROAD2018/Denoising-Autoencoder/README.md

 The steps involved in building the model:

 - Data analysis and visualisation for feature selection and engineering
-- collection of data from different sources and feature selection based on noise and sequence lengths
+- Collectiom of data from different sources and feature selection based on noise and sequence lengths
 - Building gru and lstm encoder decoder models to predict the denoised sequence of soil moisture values
-- implementing an ensemble model of gru and lstm to improve the denoising predictions
+- Implementing an ensemble model of gru and lstm to improve the denoising predictions